IBM/trusted-service-identity/docs/spire-on-openshift.md

 ```
 utils/install-open-shift-tornjak.sh -c space-x.01 -t openshift.space-x.com
 ```
-This scripts takes care of the namespaces/project creation, sets up appropriate permissions, sets up the public access via Ingress, defines HTTP, TLS and mTLS access points and displays all the relevant information at the end.
+This script takes care of the namespaces/project creation, sets up appropriate permissions, sets up the public access via Ingress, defines HTTP, TLS, and mTLS access points, and displays all the relevant information at the end.

 Sample output:
 ```